 To unsubscribe from periodical news or mailings, you can use the unsubscribe feature in those mailings or contact cOAlition S via email.

-If you have any complaints related to how cOAlition S handles your personal information or its response to a request to exercise your rights related to that personal information, please contact Science Europe and it will make every effort to address your complaint in a timely manner.
-Should you not be satisfied with this, you can also file a complaint with the relevant supervisory authority in Belgium:
+If you have any complaints related to how cOAlition S handles your personal information or its response to a request to exercise your rights related to that personal information, please contact cOAlition S and it will make every effort to address your complaint in a timely manner.
+Should you not be satisfied with this, you can also file a complaint with the relevant authority in France: